« All articles

 Once upon a time, I was working on a very old web product.
 It was showing its age and needed redesigning and replatforming.
 Similar projects in other parts of the company had gone badly, with audiences reacting strongly to changes, so I had to tread carefully.

-In this article I'll walk through a Kano model example, explaining how we applied Kano to make sure we got the most business and customer value out of the project.
+In this article I'll walk through some Kano model examples, explaining how we applied Kano to make sure we got the most business and customer value out of the project.
 A Kano case study, if you like.

 During this project we had to do all the Kano stuff manually, which wasted loads of time.
 That's why I built KanoSurveys.com, so anyone can apply Kano without specialist knowledge with just the click of a button.